 There are up to an extra 3 points available for good performance in a combination of the Theory of Knowledge course and the Extended Essay.
 Hence, the total score possible is 45.
-Usually a minimum of 24 points gains you the Diploma, though there are some technical 'failing conditions' as well (for example you may not score a grade 2 in a HL subject - please refer to the section 'The Award of the IB Diploma' at the end of this booklet).
+Usually a minimum of 24 points gains you the Diploma, though there are some technical 'failing conditions' as well (Please refer to the section 'The Award of the IB Diploma' at the end of this booklet).
 Exam papers and the subject guides are written by teams of experienced IB examiners and teachers.
-Each team has members from many continents and cultures; to ensure the courses are kept relevant, each subject undergoes a stringent review process every five years.
+Each team has members from many continents and cultures; to ensure the courses are kept relevant, each subject undergoes a stringent review process every five to seven years.